Lixissimus/Security4Things/README.md

 The paper explaining the use and benefit of this Contiki process will be linked here.

 ## Setup
-Init and update the submodule by doing the following after cloning this repo:
+Init and update the Contiki submodule by doing the following after cloning this repo:
 ~~~ sh
 $ cd Security4Things
 $ git submodule init